Get E-Book

 });

 When the address is omitted, the OS binds to the wildcard address for the socket family.
-For udp4, that is the IPv4 wildcard path.
-For udp6, that is the IPv6 wildcard path, with platform and socket-option behavior deciding dual-stack details.
-Chapter 9.6 owns the IPv6-only switch.
+For udp4, that means the IPv4 wildcard path.
+For udp6, that means the IPv6 wildcard path, with platform and socket-option behavior deciding dual-stack behavior.

 socket.bind(0, '127.0.0.1', () => {